What is a Hybrid MBA Program?

 The Race for Hybrid Programs

-The early consensus that education would move completely online was wrong, and by 2014, universities caught onto students’ interest in blended in-person and online education.
+The early consensus that education would move completely online was wrong, and by 2014, universities caught on to students’ interest in blended in-person and online education.
 As a result, the race was on among business schools to add blended in-person learning options to their online MBA programs.

 The oldest blended MBA program is based in Europe.
 The IE Business School has offered online virtual education combined with face-to-face sessions at its Madrid campus for 20 years.